tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 source/destination:

-> YANG containers that hold the tunnel source and destination node endpoints identities, including:
+> YANG containers that hold the tunnel source and destination node endpoint identities, including:

->  * te-node-id: A YANG leaf that holds the identifier of the source or destination of the TE Tunnel
+>  * te-node-id:  A YANG leaf that holds the TE node identifier (as defined in {{!I-D.draft-ietf-teas-rfc8776-update}}) of the source
->    TE node identifiers as defined in {{!I-D.draft-ietf-teas-rfc8776-update}}.
+>  or destination of the TE Tunnel.
 >
->  * node-id: A YANG leaf that holds the identifier of the source or destination of the TE Tunnel
+>  * node-id: A YANG leaf that holds the node identifier (as defined in {{!RFC8345}}) of the source or
->    node identifiers as defined in {{!RFC8345}}.
+>  destination of the TE Tunnel.
 >
 >  * tunnel-tp-id: A YANG leaf that holds the identifier of the source or destination of the TE Tunnel
 >    Termination Points (TTPs) as defined in {{!RFC8795}}.
 The TTP identifiers are optional